rmarmito/rmarmito/README.md

 I am currently studying Computer Engineering at San Diego State University.
 I have a passion for problem solving, programming, designing, video games, and most importantly: interacting with people!

-I am a sponge -- the world of technology surprises me everyday, so I absorb and apply as much information, techniques, and practices I can!

-- I am currently building a full-stack project: GamerMingle
-- I am currently learning: JavaScript, Bootstrap, NodeJS

 I am very welcoming to feedback or advice.
 Please feel free to reach out for either, or just to chat!

 🤝 Connect with me on LinkedIn